-Whilst many associate ‘Animation’ with TV and entertainment (and may celebrate the day by reminiscing on their favourite cartoons), it’s also becoming an essential component to various businesses across the globe; with Animation often being at the forefront of a brands’ creativity.
+Many associate ‘Animation’ with TV and entertainment, invoking memories of Disney classics and our favourite childhood cartoons.
+This colourful and often magical art form is quickly becoming an essential component of businesses across the globe; with Animation often being at the forefront of a brands’ creativity.

-Accordingly, we decided to sit down with Gill, Curve’s new Senior 3D Motion Designer, to not only enlighten us about the ins and outs of a career in this field, but also to share some useful insight for aspiring Animators.
+We decided to sit down with Gill, Curve’s Senior 3D Motion Designer, to not only enlighten us about the ins and outs of a career in this field, but also to share some useful insight for aspiring Animators.

 Hi Gill, thanks for your time.
 Can you start by introducing yourself?